GreptimeTeam/docs/docs/user-guide/cli-repl.md

 # Command Line Tool: REPL

-GreptimeDB comes with a simple REPL ("Read-Evaluate-Print-Loop") command line tool for reading or writing data.
+GreptimeDB has a simple REPL ("Read-Evaluate-Print-Loop") command line tool for reading or writing data.

-Run the new cli, specify the gRPC address of the GreptimeDB server you want to connect to:
+When running the new cli, you can specify the gRPC address of the GreptimeDB server you want to connect to:

 ```shell
 cargo run -- cli attach --grpc-addr=0.0.0.0:4001
 ```

-Wait for the REPL's prompt comes up:
+Wait for the REPL's prompt to come up:

 ```text
 Ready for commands.
 (Hint: try 'help')
 >
 ```

-You can type in the "help" command to see some useful helping messages:
+You can type in the "help" command to see some useful tips:

 ```text
 > help